TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-servicestartup.md

 * **Can't start SQL Service or unexpected SQL Service shutdown**

-   * SQL Service doesn't start **because of Missing TempDB Folders**
+   * SQL Service doesn't start because of missing TempDB folders

-     If you restarted your VM or resized your VM, SQL Service may not start because of Tempdb Files/Folders missing on the D Drive.
+     If you restarted or resized your VM, SQL Service may not start because of missing Tempdb files or folders on the D Drive.
 We're working on a fix for this.
 Meanwhile, run the following script, which creates the TempDB structure:

       ```
       $SQLService="SQL Server (MSSQLSERVER)"